scotmcp/explosive.ws-to-godot/README.md

 6. Click on **Reimport** *Note: this step sometimes happens quickly, sometimes it takes a while.
 Be patient.*

-7. *If you are using a standard character model, such as from Mixamo, you can skip this step and go stright to step 8.*
+7. *If you are using a standard character model, such as from Mixamo, you can skip this step and go stright to step 8.
+This step is for Synty characters only.*

    While making sure the GLB file is still selected, go back to the Import Tab and assign **explosive_anim_import.gd** as the import script, and click on **Reimport**.